Annual Meeting

 Who pays?

-Mentors, NAC, and alumni are guests of the program, and will have economy-class transportation, lodging, and meals reimbursed.
+Mentors, NAC, and invited alumni are guests of the program, and will have economy-class transportation, lodging, and meals reimbursed.
 Scholars pay for attendance at the meeting from their grants.